Diversity: We value and include people from different cultures, backgrounds, and perspectives in the pursuit of our common goals.

 The university offers programs designed to assist you with both professional and personal concerns.
 This section describes the programs and offices that can help you deal with these issues.
 By knowing what resources are available to you, you will be able to use them appropriately and effectively.

-Office of Equal Employment Opportunity and Employee Relations (EEO/ER) helps staff members and supervisors resolve performance or behavioral concerns that may arise.
+Office of Equal Employment Opportunity & Employee Relations (EEO/ER) helps staff members and managers resolve performance or behavioral concerns that may arise.
 This unit also administers the staff Grievance Program and offers advice on corrective action, which may include mediation, training, or discipline including termination.

 The university’s Employee Assistance Program is called the Wellbeing Hotline.
 The Wellbeing Hotline is a confidential counseling and referral service that is available to assist employees in working through a wide range of personal and work-related concerns.
 Some of these concerns include family problems, emotional disturbances, alcoholism and drug addiction, on-the-job stress, or problems with co-workers, dependent/elder care.
 This service is available to staff at no charge.